bradfrost/atomic-design/chapter-4.md

 {% include figure.html src="../images/content/techcrunch-header-prototype.png" caption="Using Dan's exploration as a reference, I created an HTML version of the global header in Pattern Lab.
 This grayscale prototype helped us demonstrate interactivity and how the header would adapt across the resolution spectrum." %}

-This grayscale prototype allowed us to demonstrate interactivity and responsiveness, which helped facilitate even more conversation.
+This grayscale prototype allowed us to demonstrate interactivity and responsiveness, which led to even more conversation.
 Collectively we proposed changes to the header's layout and functionality, and I was able to make changes using the browser's development tools during the call.
 Suddenly, the entire team and stakeholders were actively participating in the design process!

 With input from the stakeholders and team, we iterated over the header pattern to massage the layout, IA, aesthetic details, and functionality to arrive at the solution we ultimately launched with.